 If you’ve ever wondered why your loan has two different rates, and what those charges are, you’re not alone.

 One important note: With credit cards, only one rate is shown: the APR.
 This is because for credit cards, interest rates are stated as a yearly rate, called APR.
-APR is a periodic rate, expressed as an annual amount, used to compute the interest charge on an outstanding balance.

 What is an interest rate?

 For credit products other than credit cards, your loan’s interest rate often is the first rate you’ll see advertised on a lender’s website.
 This is the interest rate you’ll pay each year to borrow the money, expressed as a percentage.
 It does not reflect fees or any other charges you may have to pay for the loan.